BETA -- Earn free Robux at earnaldo.com

 CBROX CBROx Announcer Active

-Redeeming codes in Arsenal takes about ten seconds.
-Here's the process.
+Redeeming codes in Arsenal takes about ten seconds once you know where to look.
+Here's the step-by-step.

-1. Open Arsenal and wait for the main menu to load
+1. Open Arsenal and wait for the main menu to fully load

-2. Look for the Gift Icon on the main menu screen -- it's typically in the bottom-left area
+2. Find the Gift Icon on the main menu screen -- it's usually near the bottom-left corner

 3. Click the Gift Icon to open the code redemption window

-4. Type or paste your code into the text field (codes are case-sensitive, so match the capitalization exactly)
+4. Type or paste your code into the text field exactly as shown (codes are case-sensitive, so BRUTE is different from brute)

 5. Click the REDEEM button